 \section{Results}

-\subsection{Time evolution of the accretion flow}
+\subsection{Time Evolution of the Accretion Flow}

-We run all three simulations out to at least $t = 50000\ r_g/c$.
-The flows reach a inflow equilibrium out to $r \gtrsim 200 \ r_g$ in all runs.
-We show the evolution of the accretion flows in the three runs with different $R_c$ in Fig. \ref{fig:structure}.
-Initially, the outer gas falls in radially without sufficient support from angular momentum.
-At the same time, a centrifugally supported structure starts to form close to the black hole, owing to two factors.
-1) The small initial gas specific angular momentum (as in our model a09rc10 and a09rc50) can result in the formation of a centrifugal barrier, which has been demonstrated in previous analytical calculations and hydrodynamical simulations of Bondi-like accretion \citep[e.g.,][]{Proga.2003, Lee.2006, Sukova.2017}.
-2) Due to the GR frame-dragging effect, the gas near black hole can gain some angular momentum.
-Therefore, even in our a09rc0 model, the spherical symmetry is still broken due to the fast spin of the black hole and the vertical configuration of the magnetic flux near the black hole.
-After the formation of the centrifugal barrier, the infalling gas hits on it and develops a shock, which propagates outwards.
+We run all three simulations out to at least $t = 50,000 r_g/c$ and show their evolution in Figure \ref{fig:structure}.
+The flows reach an inflow equilibrium out to $r \gtrsim 100 r_g$ in all runs.
+The three runs differ in their value of $R_c$.
+Initially, the gas falls in radially from large distances without sufficient centrifugal support.
+A centrifugally supported structure soon starts to form close to the BH, owing to two factors: 1) A small initial gas specific angular momentum (as in our models a09rc10 and a09rc50) can result in a centrifugal barrier, which has been seen in analytical calculations and hydrodynamical simulations of Bondi-like accretion \citep[e.g.,][]{Proga.2003, Lee.2006, Sukova.2017}.
+2) Due to the general relativistic frame-dragging effect, the gas near the BH can gain some angular momentum.
+Therefore, even in our a09rc0 model, the spherical symmetry is broken due to the spin of the BH and the vertical configuration of the magnetic flux.
+After the formation of the centrifugal barrier, the infalling gas hits it and develops a shock, which propagates outward.
 A high-density bubble expands with the shock (e.g., the regions confined by two blue $u^r =0$ contours in the snapshots at $t=3000 r_g/c$).
-By $t \gtrsim 10000 r_g/c$, the accretion flows have become stable in three simulations, and winds and relativistic jets are launched in all three simulations.
-The jets drive blast waves into the ambient medium, vacant the gas and prevent accretion onto the black hole along the polar region.
+By $t \gtrsim 10,000 r_g/c$, the accretion flows have become stable in all three simulations, and winds and relativistic jets are launched.
+The jets drive blast waves into the ambient medium, push out the gas, and prevent accretion onto the BH along the polar region.